RedisLabs/redislabs-docs/content/ri/installing/install-ec2.md

 1. Open a command prompt
 1. Run the command `aws s3 ls`.
 This should list S3 buckets
     1. If the `aws` command cannot be found, make sure your ec2 instance is based of amazon linux
-1. Next, find the hostname an ElastiCache instance you wish to analyze, and run the command `echo info | nc <redis host> 6379`
+1. Next, find the hostname an ElastiCache instance you want to analyze, and run the command `echo info | nc <redis host> 6379`
 1. If you see some details about the ElastiCache redis instance, you can proceed to the next step
 1. If you cannot connect to redis, you should review your VPC, subnet, and security group settings.